|Major Groups > Toothed Mushrooms / Jelly Fungi > Pseudohydnum gelatinosum|

 by Michael Kuo

-Steve Martin used to claim that he shaved his tongue--which must mean that he has Pseudohydnum gelatinosum in his mouth, since this mushroom looks for all the world like a tiny, gelatinous tongue in need of a shave; its underside is covered with tiny spines.
-It is a Jelly Fungus that looks like a Toothed Mushroom, found on conifer wood or on woody debris in conifer forests.
+Steve Martin used to claim that he shaved his tongue—which must mean that he had Pseudohydnum gelatinosum in his mouth, since this mushroom looks for all the world like a tiny, gelatinous tongue in need of a shave; its underside is covered with tiny spines.
+It is both a jelly fungus and a toothed mushroom, found on conifer wood or on woody debris in conifer forests.

-Ecology: Saprobic on the wood or woody debris of conifers; sometimes growing from standing trees (and reported by some as parasitic); growing alone, scattered, or gregariously; in eastern North America frequently growing in overlapping clusters; late summer and fall, or fall and winter in warmer climates; widely distributed in North America, but apparently rare or absent in many areas.
+Ecology: Saprobic on the wood or woody debris of conifers, causing a white rot; sometimes growing from standing trees; growing alone, scattered, or gregariously; late summer and fall, or fall and winter in warmer climates; originally described from Slovenia; widely distributed in Europe, North America, Central America, the Caribbean, South America, Asia, and Oceania.
+The illustrated and described collections are from California and Michigan.

-Stem: To 6 cm long; either lateral and stubby (when specimens are growing from the sides of logs) or well developed and vertical (when specimens are growing from the tops of logs or from terrestrial woody debris); gelatinous; smooth; colored like the cap or paler.
+Stem: To 3 cm long; either lateral and stubby (when specimens are growing from the sides of logs) or well-developed and vertical (when specimens are growing from the tops of logs or from terrestrial woody debris); gelatinous; smooth; colored like the cap or paler.

 Flesh: Translucent; gelatinous.